h0yer/CommunityRealAgencyPack/README.md

 - Yakovlev

 __Requirements:__
-- _ModuleManager_, if you want to combine _CRAP_ with _DecalStickers_.
+- _ModuleManager_, if you want to combine _CRAP_ with _DecalStickers_ and/or _NEBULA Decals_.
-- _DecalStickers_ requires the _firespitter_ plugin, but it's bundled in its download.
+- _DecalStickers_ and _NEBULA Decals_ both require the _firespitter_ plugin, but it's bundled in both downloads.
+- _TweakScale_ is required for scaling _NEBULA Decals_.

 __Compatibility/Integration:__
-- _CRAP_ Comes with a _ModuleManager_ patch for blackheart612's "_DecalStickers_" mod and adds all the agency logos to the decal selection, while removing all original Kerbal logos.
+- _CRAP_ Comes with a _ModuleManager_ patch for blackheart612's "_DecalStickers_" mod and Krasimir's "_NEBULA Decals_" mod and adds all the agency logos to the decal selection, while removing all original Kerbal logos.
 - The patch adds back all Kerbal logos if no _RealismOverhaul_ is present.
 - And it adds logos from _FASA_, _SSTU_, _TD Industries_ and _North Kerbal Rcokwell_, if they are present and if no _RealismOverhaul_ is found.

 __Recommendations:__
 - Makes not much of sense if installed on a stock "Kerbalized" game, since only very few Kerbal-modders use actual manufacturers.
 - Install a fully fledged Realism overhaul suite :D
-- I do recommend using blackheart621's _DecalStickers_-mod, you can stick 'em where you want :D
+- I do recommend using blackheart621's _DecalStickers_-mod and/ or Krasimir's _NEBULA Decals_-mod, you can stick 'em where you want :D
 - _CRAP_ contains a "mild" swastika, representing the Third Reich (Mittelwerk GmbH) and a proper Soviet Star representing former Soviet OKBs, if you are unhappy with either, simply delete "ThirdReich_logo.png", "ThirdReich_logo_scaled.png", "CCCP_logo.png" and "CCCP_logo_scaled.png" from the Agencies\ subfolder in _CRAP_.

 __Installation:__
 1. Standard procedures apply, first delete any old installments, if present.
 2. Extract the contents of "GameData" from the downloaded archive into your ".../KSP/Gamedata/..." folder, keeping subfolder structure.
 Voilá.
-3. If you want _CRAP_ work nice with _DecalStickers_, download and install _ModuleManager_.
+3. If you want _CRAP_ work nice with _DecalStickers_ or _NEBULA Decals_, download and install _ModuleManager_.
 (Link see below in support section, but I guess you have it installed already anyways^^)
+4. Install _TweakScale_, for scaling _NEBULA Decals_.

 __Support:__
 For any manufacturer update requests or bug report, please don't hesitate to open an issue on GitHub: